SauravKumar81/VitalGuard/README.md

     *   **API Documentation**: `http://localhost:8000/docs`

 3.  **Run the Frontend**
-    This script will install Node modules and start the Vite development server.
+    This script will install Node modules and start the Vite development server
     ```bash
     ./run_frontend.bat
     ```